TeamOS3/nl-vacdec/README.md

 - Then: python3 decode.py qr.zbar

-The Dutch try to preserve the privacy of the tested person, by disclosing only a small amount of information.
+The Dutch try to preserve the privacy of the tested person, by disclosing only a small amount of information in the form of attributes.
 See

 * https://github.com/minvws/nl-covid19-coronacheck-app-coordination/blob/main/architecture/Privacy%20Preserving%20Green%20Card.md
 * https://github.com/minvws/nl-covid19-coronacheck-app-coordination/tree/main/architecture/identity